-Kamloops has some great outdoor climbing, the Beach is one of the popular climbs out at Kamloops Lake as well as Roche Lake, Prickly Pear, Oregon Jack, Hen House to name a few.
+Kamloops has some great outdoor climbing.
+The Beach is one of the more popular climbs at Kamloops Lake as well as Roche Lake, Prickly Pear, Oregon Jack, Hen House to name a few.
 Our indoor climbing is also spectacular with challenging routes for every type of climber.

 Take things to the next level and view Kamloops from an entirely different elevation.
 The region is home to many great climbs that offer varying degrees of difficulty

 A small sport climbing crag with a high percentage of quality routes.
 The 25-30m tall wall of blocky gneiss is a popular crag with around 30 routes at a decent range of grades (5.8 to 5.13a) The wall tends to have a lot of ledge features which makes lead climbing on the easier routes potentially dangerous if climbing at your max.
 Thankfully half of the rock is overhung making the climbing at 5.11 and up very 'sporty'.

 Marble Canyon is made up of a Headwall (500 meters) that sits on top of a large Apron (250 meters) – the headwall and apron are split by a huge treed sloping terrace.
 The climbing is generally in the moderate range (5.7 to 5.10).
 Climbs are protected with a mixture of natural gear and bolts.
 Keep in mind when climbing here, that almost all of the multi-pitch routes were put up on lead, and the bolts drilled by hand.

 Prickly Pear Canyon

 Prickly Pear Canyon Is a new development west of Kamloops.
 The area features vertical basalt columns on good quality rock up to around 15 meters high.
 It is not a very big area having only 7 bolted routes and a few trade options but is well worth a visit.
 Since the cliffs are south facing they can be very hot in the summer but would make a nice evening climb.